-- Your insurance cards - A list of any prescription medications - A list of any over-the-counter medications you take regularly (like aspirin, Tylenol®, and allergy medication like Benadryl®, eye drops, etc.) - Name and phone number of your primary care doctor - Any other important medical information, like allergies to medications, foods, or any kind of metal (like nickel).
+- Your insurance cards - A printed or written list of any prescription and non-prescription medications. - A list of any over-the-counter medications you take regularly (like aspirin, Tylenol®, and allergy medication like Benadryl®, eye drops, etc.) - Name and phone number of your primary care doctor - Any other important medical information, like allergies to medications, foods, or any kind of metal (like nickel), or any implanted devices

-If you take a blood thinner like warfarin (Coumadin®), clopidogrel (Plavix®), apixaban (Eliquis), rivaroxaban (Xarelto) or Aspirin, find out if you should stop taking it in the days or weeks before surgery.
+Get instructions from the prescribing doctor if you take a blood thinner like warfarin (Coumadin®), clopidogrel (Plavix®), apixaban (Eliquis), rivaroxaban (Xarelto) or Aspirin, find out if you should stop taking it in the days or weeks before surgery.
 These medications can cause bleeding during surgery.